 - Working from original electronic documents wherever possible.
-Agencies and ministers should not adopt a practice of publishing scanned hard copies of electronic documents on their disclosure log.
+Agencies and ministers should not publish scanned hard copies of electronic documents on their disclosure log.
 Instead, the original electronic document should be used wherever possible.
-Electronic redaction tools enable publication of electronic documents edited under s 22 (see [14.65]-[14.66] below). - Applying optical character recognition (OCR) and associated accessibility optimisation to scanned hard copy documents in cases where an original electronic document is not available.
-If it is necessary to publish a scanned document on the disclosure log, the agency or minister should use a multi-function printer or other device that can capture scans at a high enough resolution to produce good-quality OCR.
-Agencies and ministers should also apply OCR to electronic documents containing images of text (such as image files, or PDF files not optimised for accessibility) in cases where it is not reasonably practical to transcribe the content of the document in HTML. - Including a description of the accessibility status of information in the disclosure log where the information is only presented in a format other than HTML.
+Electronic redaction tools enable publication of electronic documents edited under s 22 (see [14.68]- [14.69] below). - Applying optical character recognition (OCR) and associated accessibility optimisation to scanned hard copy documents when the original electronic document is not available.
+If it is necessary to publish a scanned document on the disclosure log, the agency or minister should use a multi-function printer or other device that can capture scans at a sufficiently high resolution to produce good-quality OCR.
+Agencies and ministers should also apply OCR to electronic documents containing images of text (such as image files, or PDF files not optimised for accessibility) where it is not reasonably practical to transcribe the content of the document in HTML. - Including a description of the accessibility status of information on the disclosure log when the information is only available as a PDF.
 For example, consider stating that the information was created via OCR and is an approximation of the document provided to the FOI applicant.
-This description could form part of the 'Other information' listing in the template disclosure log at Annexure A. Alternatively, accessibility information could be provided on an HTML document cover page linked to from the disclosure log.
+This description could form part of the 'Other information' listing in the template disclosure log at Annexure A Template Disclosure Log.
+Alternatively, accessibility information could be provided on an HTML document cover page that can be accessed using a link on the disclosure log.